Skip to main content

 • Jewish studies: Conor's translations of works by Lev Levanda, Vladimir Zhabotinsky and Buki Ben Yogli were published in 2022 as part of The Feuilleton Project, a collaboration between scholars at the University of Michigan, Ohio State University and Michigan State University.

-• Contemporary politics and cultural history of Russia, Ukraine and Belarus: Conor is a regular contributor on Eastern European affairs for Raidió na Gaeltachta; he chaired a session on ‘The Future Direction of Russia’ at the 2022 MacGill Summer School.
+• Contemporary politics and cultural history of Russia, Ukraine and Belarus: Conor is a regular contributor on Eastern European affairs for Raidió na Gaeltachta; he has chaired sessions on Russia and Ukraine at the MacGill Summer School (Glenties, Co.
+Donegal), including ‘The Future Direction of Russia’ (2022) and ‘When will the war in Ukraine end?’
+(2023)

 Selected recent publications:

-• Article ‘Cogadh fuar agus te i litríocht na hÚcráine’ published in Comhar in October 2024;
+• Article ‘Cogadh fuar agus te i litríocht na hÚcráine’ published in the journal Comhar in October 2024;

 Awards: